 Most importantly, the festival gives all the souls a chance to listen to the wisdom of the sutras chanted during the days of the festival and become free by resolving any attachment, entanglements, or conflicts they had during their lifetimes.

 There is a Chinese saying that “when the dead are at peace, then the living shall prosper.”
 By honouring and aiding the dead during the All Souls Festival, we hope that Heaven will reduce the suffering in this world and bestow blessings upon us.

-This year All Souls Festival will be celebrated virtually on:
+In 2023, All Souls Festival will be celebrated in August (dates to be determined).